 During that trip, we got to visit an eco-lodge on the Amazon River.
-To get there we had to take panga boats five hours up current.
-At some point during that, we had a lunch & pee break from boating, landing on some sandy bank.
-I had to go so I went to try to find some hidden patch of ground that was a) wide enough that I could awkwardly squat without touching any plants cuz who knows what plants or bugs-on-plants are capable of killing/maiming/implanting-in you in the Amazon and b) far enough away from the other people to not put on a show.
+To get there, we had to float on panga boats five hours up-current.
+At some point, we broke from boating, landing on some sandy bank, for lunch.
+I had been holding it for the last two hours so, holding my knees together, I went scuttling off to try to find some hidden patch of ground that was a) wide enough that I could awkwardly squat without touching any plants because who knows what plants or bugs-on-plants are capable of killing/maiming/implanting-in me in the Amazon and b) far enough away from the other people to not put on a memorable show.

 I write awkward tales.
 Mostly funny.
 Usually true.
 Often truthfully funny.